About the Course

-- 4-6 live sessions with a subject-matter expert (in these live classes you clarify your doubts, discuss your research projects, and learn about research and writing from another expert).
+- 4-6 live sessions with subject matter experts (in these live classes you clarify your doubts, discuss your research projects, and learn about research and writing from another expert).

 - A broadcast only Whatsapp group to check updates easily and fast.

-- 3-level feedback on your assignment (submission of a research paper)
+- 4-level feedback on your assignment (submission of a research paper)

-- Get a certificate issued by Lawctopus after the completion of the course
+- Get a certificate issued by Lawctopus after the successful completion of the course

-- Free career counseling, CV, and career guidance webinar for everyone
+- Free career counseling, CV, and career guidance webinars for everyone

 - Get preferable internship slots (for the top-performing 2-4 students in each batch)